MHerszak/meteor-react-starter/README.md

 # meteor-react-starter
 This is a meteor and react project inspired by [Telescopeapp.org] and its underlying [architecture].
 ## Theme
 The current theme relies on [izzilab:material-ui] and can be customized using objects.
-You will find the documentation here: [React material-ui]
+You will find the documentation here: [React material-ui].

-Example:
+Here is a short example:

 ```javascript
 let BlueTheme =